Ibrahim Pasha of Egypt: Campaigns in Syria

 During the 1834 peasants' revolt in Palestine, Ibrahim Pasha besieged the Transjordanian city of Al-Karak for 17 days, in pursuit of the revolt's leader Qasim al-Ahmad.
 After a hole was blasted into the town's walls in late August, Al-Karak was destroyed and the orchards outside the town were uprooted as punitive measures against the residents for hosting Qasim.
 Fearing further retaliation from Ibrahim Pasha, the rebel leaders were handed to the Egyptians.

 In 1838, the Sublime Porte felt strong enough to renew the struggle, and war broke out once more.
 Ibrahim won his last victory for his father at Nezib on 24 June 1839.
 But the United Kingdom and the Austrian Empire intervened to preserve the integrity of the Ottoman Empire.
 Their squadrons cut his communications by sea with Egypt, a general revolt isolated him in Syria, and he was finally compelled to evacuate the country in February 1841.
+In Mount Lebanon, opposition to conscription and disarmament helped produce a revolt in 1840 that initially united Druzes and Christians against Egyptian rule.

 The Karakis were to take their revenge from Ibrahim Pasha, 6 years later when the Pasha and his Egyptian army were driven out of Damascus.
 In 1841, as the Pasha and his troops took the Hajj road from Damascus to Qunaytra, they were persistently attacked all the way from Qatraneh to Gaza.
 The weary army were killed and robbed, and by the time Ibrahim Pasha reached Gaza, the commander had lost most of his army, ammunition and animals.